-SEL-212 is currently being evaluated in a comprehensive Phase 1/2 clinical program that includes two Phase 1 clinical trials in subjects with high uric acid levels and a Phase 2 clinical trial in patients with symptomatic gout with elevated uric acid levels.
-The Phase 1a clinical trial is designed to evaluate the safety and tolerability of pegsiticase and, as a secondary objective, to identify a pegsiticase dose capable of lowering uric acid levels.
-The Phase 1b clinical trial is designed to demonstrate that pegsiticase co-administered with SVP-Rapamycin reduces uric acid levels and mitigates the formation of anti-uricase antibodies in humans compared to pegsiticase alone.
+SEL-212 is currently being evaluated in a comprehensive Phase 1/2 clinical program that includes both a Phase 1a and Phase 1b clinical trial in subjects with high uric acid levels as well as a Phase 2 clinical trial in patients with symptomatic gout with high uric acid levels.
+Each Phase 1 clinical trial was designed with the primary objective to evaluate the safety and tolerability of SEL-212 and its individual components.
+Additional objectives of the Phase 1 clinical trials include identifying a pegsiticase dose that is capable of lowering serum uric acid levels, evaluating the immunogenicity of pegsiticase after a single dose and demonstrating that pegsiticase co-administered with SVP-Rapamycin reduces uric acid levels and mitigates the formation of uricase-specific ADAs.
+The Phase 2 clinical trial will evaluate the effect of multiple doses over an extended period of time on serum uric acid and the formation of uricase-specific ADAs.
+We expect to receive final data from both Phase 1 clinical trials in the first half of 2016 and initiate the Phase 2 clinical trial in the second half of 2016.